fhumbertodf/dicionario/Textos2.md

 You will have to visit an office sometime.
 Maybe it will be a doctor's office or a lawyer's office.
 There are many different types of offices.*

+## 60 - Money.

+>*I keep my money in the bank.
+I have saved up my money.
+I saved all my pennies in a jar.
+A penny is only worth one cent.
+I have nickels.
+A nickel is worth five cents.
+A dime is worth ten cents.
+A quarter is worth twenty-five cents.
+A quarter is a quarter of a dollar.
+Four quarters make up a dollar.
+A dollar is worth one hundred cents.
+I saved up all of my dollars.
+Our dollars used to be paper, but now they are coins.
+We call our dollars loonies.
+It is a funny name.
+We also have two dollar coins.
+We call those toonies.
+We have five dollar bills and ten dollar bills.
+If you are lucky you will have twenty dollar bills, fifty dollar bills and even hundred dollar bills.
+Our bills in Canada are different colors.
+That makes them easy to recognize if you go somewhere to spend them.
+It is wise to save your money.
+If you save enough, you could have hundreds or thousands of dollars.*